-Cordes, a partner in the firm and a member of the Construction Team and Business Litigation Practice Group, represents construction industry clients involved in multimillion-dollar disputes.
-During his more than 14 years of practice, he has represented project owners, developers, general contractors, subcontractors, architects, sureties, insurers and product manufacturers in a wide array of litigated matters in both state and federal courts and in arbitration.
+Cordes, a partner in the firm, leads Womble Bond Dickinson’s US-based Projects, Construction and Infrastructure Team and is a member of the Business Litigation Practice Group.
+He represents construction industry clients involved in multimillion-dollar disputes.
+During his more than 18 years of practice, he has represented project owners, developers, general contractors, subcontractors, architects, sureties, insurers and product manufacturers in a wide array of litigated matters in both state and federal courts and in arbitration.

 Litigated matters he has handled include payment and mechanic’s lien claims, delay and inefficiency claims, and other project closeout disputes; post-completion warranty and construction defect matters; product defect claims; personal injury and wrongful death claims arising out of design, construction, and maintenance of improved property; payment bond, performance bond, and development bond claims; insurance coverage claims, including defense, indemnity, and both primary and additional insurance tenders, declaratory judgment actions, and bad faith claims.
 Other business matters he has litigated include commercial, contract and property disputes; business break ups; wage-payment claims; and will contests.

 Cordes’ construction litigation experience also informs his advice to clients in the initial stages of construction projects where the goal is dispute avoidance.
 He is often asked to draft and negotiate construction contracts, and to advise on risk transfer issues, including indemnity provisions, additional-insurance provisions, and warranty provisions, and to review and assist in procurement of insurance policies, key policy endorsements, and surety bonds.